 Upcoming changes to REACH information requirements

-- Requirements and specific rules for adaptation of:
+- general rules for adaptation based on: